TeachersPayTeachers/tpt-connect/README.md

   time and will be available on the TpT-Connect resource.
 Calling an action will execute the defined action and return the promise yielded from the dispatched request.
 For more information, check out the example above.

+  - Action specific properties - generally actions have the same attributes declared above for resource definitions, with a few additional attributes:

+    - `refetchAfter` (`Boolean|String`, optional, defaults to `false`) -
+      whether or not TpT-Connect should refetch the resource after the action completes.
+Set to 'success' to refetch only after successful response or 'error' to only refetch after failure.

   - Built-in actions on all resources:
     - `fetch` - force fetch the data.